ShenQingchuan/vue-vine-ppt/pages/page-2.md

 And then, <span class="font-bold text-amber-300">switching between files</span> in a large codebase project is even more dizzying.

-[click]

-Let's keep these conclusions as our original intention and see if there are similar solutions in community.
+Let's keep these conclusions, and see if there is any available solution in community.

 [Page cost：4 min]
 -->